kquinteros/BITACORA-pipeline/README.md

 # BITACORA-SNAKEMAKE-PIPELINE

-Snakemake workflow for identification and annotation of Insect Chemosensory gene families in genome assemblies using BITACORA.
-This pipeline is set up to run BITACORA in "full mode" which requires a genome assembly and genome annotation file.
+This pipeline runs BITACORA in “genome mode,” requiring a genome assembly along with a curated database of protein sequences and corresponding HMM domain profiles for targeted annotation of chemosensory gene families.

-You can find more information about Bitacora on their [GitHub](https://github.com/molevol-ub/bitacora).
+You can find more information about Bitacora on their [GitHub repo](https://github.com/molevol-ub/bitacora).

 Please make sure to cite the original Bitacora paper when using this pipeline

 Vizueta, J., Sánchez-Gracia, A., Rozas, J. (2020).
 BITACORA: A comprehensive tool for the identification and annotation of gene families in genome assemblies.
 Molecular Ecology Resources.
 20: 1445-1452. doi:10.1111/1755-0998.13202.

 ## Getting started
-1. Users need to be familiar with [Conda](https://docs.conda.io/en/latest/) package management system and [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
+Users need to be familiar with [Conda](https://docs.conda.io/en/latest/) package management system and [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow management system.
 It's recommended that users have a dedicated snakemake environment.
 We have provided some commandline prompts (assuming conda is installed) for the installation of Snakmake.

 ```python
 conda install -n base -c conda-forge mamba
 conda activate base